Distris/ExtendedCS/docs/capabilities/exhaustive-matching.md

   };
 ```

 What happens when we decide to add `Case4` to our ADT later down the line?
 Well, in standard C# - not much.
-The compiler will not help you and instead you will start getting exceptions from the functions when they will receive the `Case4`.
+The compiler will not help you and instead you will start getting runtime exceptions from the functions when they will receive the `Case4`.

 Ideally, after adding `Case4`, we would want the compiler to point us to all the places in the code where ADT cases are being checked and raise a compile-time error where this checking is non-exhaustive (not checking all of the possible cases).